 Departure fee - $30 payable at the airport.
 However, most commercial airlines include this fee in the price of the airline ticket.
 Please consult with the airline to determine if the departure fee is included or not.
 This fee is subject to change without prior notice.

-Royal Palm Beach Resort offers one-, two-, and three-bedroom accommodations that can sleep up to eight guests.
-The rooms feature a fully-equipped kitchen, a sleeper sofa, and an amenity kit in the bathroom.
+Royal Palm Beach Resort offers two-bedroom accommodations that can sleep up to six guests.
+The rooms feature a fully-equipped kitchen, TV with DVD player, safe, an amenity kit in the bathroom, and a balcony or patio with ocean views.
 The resort itself features jet ski rentals, massage services, a gift shop, laundry facilities, on-site parking, and safe deposit boxes.